OZGrav/meerkat_pulsar_docs/docs/meerkat_pulsar_summary.md

 The PTUSE is described in detail in [The MeerKAT telescope as a pulsar facility: System verification and early science results from MeerTime](https://ui.adsabs.harvard.edu/abs/2020PASA...37...28B/abstract).
 The PTUSE comprises of four servers (each server represents the beam ID in the observation metadata) which can be used to dedisperse and fold the data in real time.
-The PTUSE outputs archives in eight second sub-integrations which may have some timing smear in them due to the initial inaccurate ephemeris used during the observation.
+The PTUSE outputs (when in fold mode) archives in eight second sub-integrations which may have some timing smear in them due to the initial inaccurate ephemeris used during the observation.
 If you ever want to inspect the ephemeris used to create an archive file you can use the following command:

 ```